 The 60-second version

 - Stiffening tech: Some premium iSUPs add stringers, battens or tension systems to reduce flex and improve glide.
+Red Paddle Co’s RSS battens are a good example, and we explain them in more detail in our Red Paddle Co Constructions Explained guide.

 What’s inside an iSUP?